 4. Mount your soundbar to the wall

-Fitting a soundbar straight onto a wall frees up footfall and can therefore maximise the space in a room.
+Fitting a soundbar straight onto a wall frees up footfall and can therefore maximize the space in a room.
 ‘Mounting a soundbar on the wall removes the negative effects from acoustically reflective or absorbent surfaces and objects from around the soundbar,’ explains Dean Hayward, head of sound device at Samsung Electronics UK.

 To make mounting on the wall as easy as possible, all Samsung Q-Series and S-Series soundbars (pictured here) come with a wall mount in the box.
 ‘This simple and neat attachment to the wall uses two fixing points and only requires two screws.
 You need to screw the fixing points into the wall under your TV and then slot the soundbar on.
 Make sure this is done safely with the correct equipment, of course.
 The soundbar will then sit as if it was floating under the TV and give an impressive sound boost to your entertainment set up.’